The Results of Cutting Out The Bloat

 I'm not anti-tooling.
 I use build tools where they provide clear value:

 These tools solve real problems and don't add framework complexity.
 The entire build pipeline is defined in a Makefile and a few management commands.
-No package.json
+No package.json with 200 dependencies.

 This is where the benefits really compound over time.
 Every dependency you add is technical debt.
 Every framework version is a ticking time bomb of breaking changes.